We don’t support this browser anymore.

 Our view

 Medium-term guidance out to 2026 shows promising signs.
-Volume growth, cost cuts and a benefit from the structural hedge are expected to help deliver a return on tangible equity of 12% in 2026 (2023: 10%).
-If delivered, and it’s a big if in our view, that should provide a material tailwind to the current valuation.
+Volume growth, cost cuts and a benefit from the structural hedge are expected to help deliver a return on tangible equity approaching 13% in 2026 (2023: 10%).
+Markets have begun to price in that outcome, but we think there’s still some risks as its highly reliant on strong growth from more volatile non-interest income.

 Standard operates a sprawling business, both geographically and in terms of product ranges.
-Domestic Chinese exposure, while a small part of the pie has been in focus.
-As we’ve seen from peers, credit quality metrics remain resilient.
-This is especially important for Asian-focused banks like Standard and HSBC, which have both had to write down the value of Chinese assets in past quarters.
-Commercial real estate exposure in China has also been a cause for concern, so investors will be pleased to see no real uptick in impairments taken here over the first quarter.
+Domestic Chinese exposure, especially in the commercial real estate sector, while a small part of the pie has been in focus.
+Asian-focused banks like Standard and HSBC have both had to write down the value of Chinese assets in recent history.
+Investors will be pleased to see no real uptick in impairments taken here over the last couple of quarters.

 Performance last year was heavily weighted towards interest income.
-But it's not UK rates that move the dial.
+But it's not UK rates that have moved the dial.
 Higher rates in key areas like Hong Kong and Singapore have been providing a tailwind.
-Rates are expected to come down, but there should be enough of a tailwind from asset growth, hedge income and a benefit from clients switching back to shorter-term deposit accounts.
+Rates are expected to come down, but there should be enough of a tailwind from asset growth, hedge income, and a benefit from clients switching back to shorter-term deposit accounts.

-Income from fees and trading is also vital, and likely to be the side of the business driving growth this year.
+Income from fees and trading is also vital, and likely to be the side of the business driving growth over the second half.
 Standard has spent several years investing in the Financial Markets and Wealth Management divisions to help drive income that’s a little less dependent on interest rates.
 These divisions are also less capital intensive which gives a little more wiggle room for things like buybacks – though none are ever guaranteed.

 There is a path to rerating if new medium-term guidance is taken at face value, and the balance sheet’s in a good place.
 Management has done a decent job of spelling out the moving parts, but there’s a big difference between plans and reality.
-We think the sprawling footprint could do with some streamlining and prefer some of the more focused names in the sector.
+We think the sprawling footprint could do with some streamlining and prefer some of the more focused names in the sector that offer better return profiles.

 Environmental, Social and governance (ESG) risk